 Bobtail (Tiliqua rugosa)

-Carnaby's cockatoos (Calyptorhynchus latirostris) and Forest red-tailed black cockatoos (Notechis scutatus)
+Carnaby's cockatoos (Calyptorhynchus latirostris) and Forest red-tailed black cockatoos (Calyptorhynchus banksii)

-Endemic to southwest Western Australia, the Carnaby's black cockatoo and Forest red-tailed black cockatoo are two large black birds frequenting the City of Canning areas.
+Endemic to southwest Western Australia, the Carnaby's black cockatoo and Forest red-tailed black cockatoo are two large black birds frequenting Canning.
 These birds rely on mature trees such as the Marri tree (Corymbia calophylla) for feeding and roosting.

 Loss of habitat and loss of native food sources caused by urban development on the Swan coastal plain has led to the rapid depletion of these birds.

-The City is committed to helping to conserve the remaining populations of these threatened species, click here to learn more about these activities.
+The City helps to conserve the remaining populations of these threatened species.
+See the Conservation of Significant Fauna page to learn more.

 Tiger snake (Notechis scutatus)

-Tiger snakes are venomous snakes found in vegetation around the City of Canning’s wetland areas and often seen sunning themselves in open areas such as footpaths.
+Tiger snakes are venomous snakes found in vegetation around the Canning’s wetland areas, and often sun themselves in open areas.
 Tiger snakes hunt small mammals, frogs and lizards.

-Please note, that the Department of Biodiversity, Conservation and Attractions (DBCA) Wildcare Helpline no longer offers a volunteer callout service for the relocation of reptiles.
-If you require the removal or relocation of reptiles on private property, please contact a pest control service or volunteer reptile handler/snake catcher via an online search.
+The Wildcare Helpline no longer offers a volunteer callout service for the relocation of reptiles.
+If you need the removal or relocation of reptiles on private property, please contact a pest control service or volunteer reptile handler/snake catcher.